 HEALTHY SNACKS PROGRAM

-Thanks to the support from Sobeys, NHCS is able to provide supplemental nutrition to clients through the new Healthy Snacks Program.
+Thanks to the generous support from United Way of Colchester and Cumberland County, NHCS has been able to provide supplemental nutrition to clients through the new Healthy Snacks Program.

 Clients can access this program at the Fixed Site as well as from the Mobile Outreach Services.
-This program also received a portion of a grant from the MACAIDS Foundation to purchase snacks.
-This program is only available if funding permits.
+This program is only available when funding permits.

 Northern Healthy Connections Society has formed the Backpack Program, which aims to help reduce the amount of used needles and other supplies discarded in public areas.